VihaanLearnsCode/tiletrials/README.md

 With the 10 character limit, I have the space to have A only perform 10% of the time ("ASDSDSDSDS"), which is closer to what I want, but still contains an A to shake things up and maybe save a stuck board from a game over and wasting moves.

+I tried to see whether repeating patterns within my input itself would lead to anything, eg. "ASDSASDSD",

-At one point, I thought of adding logic to help a game get unstuck.
+At one point, I thought of adding special logic to help a game get unstuck.
 In fact, I did.
 For example, if a game is not over, but the sequence does not contain/ is not at a viable move, then it would play a random one.
 However, that defeats the purpose of the experiment of building a sequence that I think can beat the game, so I removed it.
+Thus, if I am using only A,S and D, and notice, through printing, that my games are getting stuck, I can add in a W, which would run ,at minimum, 10% of the time.

 # Results
 Here are the plotted results for 10000 games for the pattern "ASDS":